SAML-Toolkits/python3-saml/README.md

         // Public x509 certificate of the IdP "x509cert": "<onelogin_connector_cert>"
         /*
-         *  Instead of using the whole x509cert you can use a fingerprint in
+         *  Instead of using the whole x509cert you can use a fingerprint in order to
-         *  order to validate a SAMLResponse.
+         *  validate a SAMLResponse (but you still need the x509cert to validate LogoutRequest and LogoutResponse using the HTTP-Redirect binding).
+         *  But take in mind that the fingerprint, is a hash, so at the end is open to a collision attack that can end on a signature validation bypass,
+         *  that why we don't recommend it use for production environments.
+         *
          *  (openssl x509 -noout -fingerprint -in "idp.crt" to generate it,
          *  or add for example the -sha256 , -sha384 or -sha512 parameter)
          *